 What is NPSpecies?

 NPSpecies is a web-based tool for documenting the occurrence and status of species in national parks.
 NPSpecies gives parks a way to build, manage, maintain, and share park species lists.
-As part of the IRMA Portal (Integrated Resource Management Applications), NPSpecies can be accessed at https://irma.nps.gov/NPSpecies/.
+As part of the public IRMA Portal (Integrated Resource Management Applications), NPSpecies is available to you!

 Much of the data currently in NPSpecies has been entered by Inventory & Monitoring Program networks.
 Sources of information include species inventories, monitoring projects, reports, publications, and museum collections.
 NPSpecies users can also submit suggestions on list additions or updates.